VisionBrain/realtimeplt/README.md

 plotlosses = PlotLosses(outputs=[MatplotlibPlot(), TensorboardLogger()])
 ```

+### Future Goals
+* Make the library to work with any ANN network
+* Make this work with OPEN cv
+* Addation features to be added: Hyperparameter Tuning

 ## Note***
- [realtimeplt](https://pypi.org/project/realtimeplt/) is a faster and accurate version of [liveplot](https://github.com/PhilReinhold/liveplot) & in no manner VisionBrain is trying to copy liveplot.
+ [realtimeplt](https://pypi.org/project/realtimeplt/) is a faster and accurate version and had been adapted from [liveplot](https://github.com/PhilReinhold/liveplot) & in no means VisionBrain is trying to copy liveplot.